-Not later than forty 45 days after service upon it of the "Disclosure of Asserted Claims and Preliminary Infringement Contentions," each party opposing a claim of patent infringement, shall serve on all parties its "Preliminary Non-Infringement Contentions."
+Not later than forty 45 days after service upon it of the "Disclosure of Asserted Claims and Preliminary Infringement Contentions," each party opposing a claim of patent infringement, shall serve on all parties its "Preliminary Invalidity Contentions."

-- (a) Invalidity Contentions must contain the following information: - The identity of each item of prior art that allegedly anticipates each (1) asserted claim or renders it obvious.
+- (a) Invalidity Contentions must contain the following information: - (1) An identification of each statutory section and subsection, where applicable, relied upon for any assertion of invalidity; - (2) The identity of each item of prior art that allegedly anticipates each asserted claim or renders it obvious.
 Each prior art patent shall be identified by its number, country of origin, and date of issue.
 Each prior art publication must be identified by its title, date of publication, and where feasible, author and publisher.
-Prior art under 35 U.S.C. § 102(b) shall be identified by specifying the item offered for sale or publicly used or known, the date the offer or use took place or the information became known, and the identity of the person or entity which made the use or which made and received the offer, or the person or entity which made the information known or to whom it was made known.
-Prior art under 35 U.S.C. § 102(f) shall be identified by providing the name of the person(s) from whom and the circumstances under which the invention or any part of it was derived.
-Prior art under 35 U.S.C. § 102(g) shall be identified by providing the identities of the person(s) or entities involved in and the circumstances surrounding the making of the invention before the patent applicant(s); - (2) Whether each item of prior art anticipates each asserted claim or renders it obvious.
-If a combination of items of prior art makes a claim obvious, each such combination, and the motivation to combine such items, must be identified;
+Prior art with respect to an item offered for sale or publicly used or known shall specify the date and nation in which the offer or use took place or the information became known, and the identity of the person or entity which made the use or which made and received the offer, or the person or entity which made the information known or to whom it was made known.
+In claims alleging infringement of patents governed by the provisions of law prior to the America Invents Act, prior art under 35 U.S.C. § 102(f) shall be identified by providing the name of the person(s) from whom and the circumstances under which the invention or any part of it was derived; and prior art under 35 U.S.C. § 102(g) shall be identified by providing the identities of the person(s) or entities involved in and the circumstances surrounding the making of the invention before the patent applicant(s); - (3) Whether each item of prior art anticipates each asserted claim or renders it obvious.
+If a combination of items of prior art makes a claim obvious, each such combination must be identified;

-- (3) A chart identifying where specifically in each alleged item of prior art each element of each asserted claim is found, including for each element that such party contends is governed by the sixth paragraph of 35 U.S.C. § 112, the identity of the structure(s), act(s), or material(s) in each item of prior art that performs the claimed function; and - (4) Any grounds of invalidity based on any applicable provision of 35 U.S.C. § 112.
+- (4) A chart identifying where specifically in each alleged item of prior art each element of each asserted claim is found, including for each element that such party contends is governed by 35 U.S.C. § 112 subparagraph (6) or (f) as applicable, the identity of the structure(s), act(s), or material(s) in each item of prior art that performs the claimed function; and - (5) Each grounds of invalidity of any of the asserted claims based 35 U.S.C. § 101, or on indefiniteness or lack of enablement or written description under 35 U.S.C. § 112, citing the applicable statutory section(s) and subsection(s) thereof.